Fixed Rate vs. Floating Rate: Choosing the Right Interest Rate for Your Home Loan

 Key Takeaways

-Fixed-rate home loans are characterised by features such as predictable payments, protection against hike in rates, and risk-averse nature
+Fixed-rate home loans could be characterised by predictable payments, protection against rate hikes, and might be suitable for risk-averse borrowers

-Predictable payments allow you to benefit from constant interest rates, consistent EMI, and the ease of periodical budgeting
+Predictable payments could mean constant interest rates, consistent EMIs, and the convenience of planned budgeting

-If you’re a risk averse individual, a fixed-rate home loan could help you avoid any uncertainty resulting from fluctuating interest rates
+If you’re risk-averse, a fixed-rate home loan could help you avoid uncertainties from fluctuating interest rates

-The formula to calculate floating interest rate on home loans is Benchmark rate + Spread*
+The formula to calculate floating interest rates on home loans is Benchmark Rate + Spread*

-Floating-rate home loans have lower initial rates, could potentially have a reduction in rates, and provide flexibility in terms of foreclosure or pre-payment
+Floating-rate home loans generally have lower initial rates, potential rate reductions, and flexibility for foreclosure or pre-payment

 Frequently Asked Questions